Giovanni Paolo Lascaris: Caribbean colonies

 In 1651, the Knights, with Lascaris's approval, bought the island of Saint-Christophe, along with the dependent islands of Saint Croix, Saint Barthélemy, and Saint Martin, from the failing Compagnie des Îles de l'Amérique.
 The Knights' ambassador to the French court, Jacques de Souvré, signed the agreement.
 The Order's proprietary rights were confirmed in a treaty with France two years later: while the king would remain sovereign, the Knights would have complete temporal and spiritual jurisdiction on their islands.
 The only limits to their rule were that they could only send French knights to govern the islands, and upon the accession of each new King of France they were to provide a gold crown worth 1,000 écus.
 In 1665, after Lascaris's death, the Knights sold their islands back to France, ending their brief colonial project.

 The Gozo monastery

 In October 1652 Pope Innocent X closed a number of monasteries including one on Gozo.
 However, it was opened again after just four months thanks to intervention from Lascaris who was close to the monks of the order.
 A portrait of Lascaris still hangs in the monastery today.

 Death

 He died on 14 August 1657 at age 97.
+As of 2026, Lascaris remains the oldest verified head of state in office.